Cannabis

 Why are there restrictions on where I can smoke cannabis?

 There is no safe level of second-hand smoke.
-Harmful particles from tobacco, cannabis and vaping can be carried up to six metres in outdoor settings.
+Harmful particles from the burning or cannabis, commercial tobacco, and vapour can be carried up to six metres in outdoor settings.

 Northern Health facilities and grounds are smoke-free.
 Check with your local government to learn about no-smoking/vaping bylaws in your area.